OcaJoy/AIConfigurableAntenna/docs/source/hardware.rst

   | Antenna_Arms_-_Antenna_support_3-1.STL
   | Antenna_Arms_-_Antenna_support_4-1.STL

-- Case for dimensioning and represening Raspbery Pi
+- Case of Raspbery Pi

   | Raspberry_Pi_case.STL

-- Plate used by belt drive on a rail system to extend and retract the antenna
+- The plate used by belt drive on a rail system to extend and retract the antenna

   | Creality_X_Carriage_Plate.STL